GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## Configuring Firestore for device configuration management

-The integration uses the Cloud Firestore database service for storing Sigfox device configurations.
+The integration uses the Firestore database service for storing Sigfox device configurations.
 In Sigfox, individual devices are grouped under device types.
 All devices in the same device type are expected to have the same behavior, and the same configuration.
 For this reason, the default behavior of the integration is to have one, shared device configuration per device type.

 To configure Firestore for your integration, execute the following steps:

-1. Navigate to the Google Cloud Firestore console at [https://console.cloud.google.com/firestore](https://console.cloud.google.com/firestore)
+1. Navigate to the Firestore console at [https://console.cloud.google.com/firestore](https://console.cloud.google.com/firestore)
 2. If this is the first time using Firestore in this project, you will see the following options:

 **Figure 5.** Firestore options